coprolit/rpg-rules/tactical-activity-tracking.md

 Some actions require a fixed number of `Action Points`, while others are given a range, such as 2 – 4.
 Actions with a range of AP can be performed more quickly at a penalty of **-25 for each AP less than the normal maximum**.

-**Instantaneous actions** Some actions occur so quickly they are treated as instantaneous (0 AP); the first such action costs 0 AP and is thus a “free” action taking no time during the round, however any further instantaneous actions performed that round take 1 AP each.
-This represents the fact that no action is strictly instantaneous.

-**Round to Round Actions** A few actions may require more than 4 AP such as donning or removing armor, or picking a complicated lock.
-These actions take multiple rounds to complete and must usually be performed uninterrupted by other actions (although they may be combined with other actions such as movement).

-**Tactical Movement** Movement is a unique action during the combat round, because it is often combined with other actions, such as shooting while moving forward, advancing while drawing a weapon, or charging into combat.
-An action penalty based on one’s movement pace applies to all other actions performed in the round.

 | Action | AP cost |
 | --- | --- |
 Drop item | 0